jamesamcl/sbolgraph_example/README.md

-Very simple example project using webpack and sbolgraph
+Very simple example [sbolgraph](https://github.com/udp/sbolgraph) project for the browser, using webpack

 To use, first install [nodejs](https://nodejs.org/en/) which comes with `npm`.
 Then: